paulhjyoon/zmk-alternative/README.md

 - Seemless use with a KVM
 - RGB Underglow

+## <a id="notes"> Notes </a>
+- Reconnecting the Dongle
+    - It can be the case that if you remove and reinsert the dongle from your USB slot, it may not connect to your Glove80s again immediately.
+The current method is:
+        1. Turn off both Glove80s
+        2. Remove the nRF52840 dongle from the USB port
+        3. Place the nRF52840 dongle back into the USB port
+        4. Turn one Glove80 on and start typing until you see a response
+        5. Turn the other Glove80 on and start typing until you see a response

+        **Note: Repeat the steps if this didn't work the first time and wait a few seconds between each step.**

 ## <a id='to-address'> To be Addressed</a>
 - All RGB indicators
-    - Currently only see the power level of the left hand Glove80
+    - Currently we can only see the power level of the left hand Glove80
-- Dongle pairing issue
-    - It can be the case that if you remove and reinsert the dongle from your USB slot, it may not connect to your Glove80s again immediately.
-The current fix is:
-        1. Turn off both Glove80s
-        2. Place the nRF52840 dongle into DFU mode by pressing reset twice
-        3. Remove the nRF52840 dongle from the USB port
-        4. Place the nRF52840 dongle back into the USB port
-        5. Turn one Glove80 on and start typing until you see a response
-        6. Turn the other Glove80 on and start typing until you see a response

-        **Note: Repeat the steps if this didn't work the first time.**

 ## Flashing nRF52840 with Adafruit's nrf52 Bootloader